-Stone tools provide the first evidence of the evolution of symbolic thought and began to emerge in our hominid ancestors around 2.5 million years ago (our species, Homo Sapiens, emerged a mere 120,000 years ago).
+Stone tools provide the first evidence of the evolution of symbolic thought and began to emerge in our hominid ancestors around 2.5 million years ago.
 The cognitive architecture in the brain had to be in place before the first spark of creativity occurred, before the hominid looked at the crude lump of rock and saw the refined handaxe within it.

 Just as millions of years later, Michelangelo looked at a lump of marble and saw Pietà.